clemsos/writings/_quora/2014-06-18-Which-universities-are-in-Ningbo-China-and-which-fields-are-they-strong-in.md

 language: en
 title: |
-    Which universities are in Ningbo, China and which fields are they strong in? - Quora
+    Which universities are in Ningbo, China and which fields are they strong in?
 ---

 I know Ningbo university have been experimenting with intedisciplinary